flap-sh/flap-sh/README.md

 # flap-sh!

-Flip NFTs like a rich!
+Flip-flip NFTs as you own all of them!